What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 10. Can I eat dairy products with braces?

 Yes!
-Dairy is excellent for braces and supports dental health with calcium and protein.
+Milk products are great for braces, and they help to maintain dental health with their calcium and protein.

 Great dairy options: